rfm4j/terrastake/README.md

 Any LUNA holder can delegate it's tokens to a validator, and get rewards in return (it's known as **staking**).
 This staking is done using the terra station platform.

 However, this is not an autostaking protocol, wich means, every time a LUNA holder want's to claim the rewards, and re-stake it, it has to be done manually.
+This bot is intended to automate it.

 > :warning: Use this bot at your own risk